Seemaraja: Critical reception

-Seemaraja received mostly negative reviews from critics.
+Seemaraja received mostly mixed reviews from critics.
 Janani.K of Indiatoday wrote "Director Ponram's Seema Raja starring Sivakarthikeyan and Samantha is a pointless rural drama that has nothing new in it.
 It is a brainless mass film."
 Srinivasa Ramanujam of The Hindu says "Director Ponram seems to have clearly missed a trick by trying out to put in too many commercial elements and excelling in none."
 Priyanka Sundar of Hindustan Times wrote "This Sivakarthikeyan movie is a colourless comedy."